sydasif/lang-chain-guide/docs/LCEL/lcel_pipeline.md

 ---

-**Ready to build the complete system?** Continue to [Part 8: Building Your Production-Ready Network Automation Agent](./08_final_project.md) where everything comes together.
+**Ready to build the complete system?** Continue to [LCEL Part 2: Building Your Production-Ready Network Automation Agent](./lcel_final.md) where everything comes together.

 ---